omid/email_provider_validator/README.md

 email_validation = "0.1"
 ```

-The default feature is set to `free`, meaning that the free email validation functions are included by default.
+The default feature is set to `free`, meaning the free email validation functions are included by default.
 You can customize the features by specifying them in the `Cargo.toml` file.

 ### Example Usage